 Mental Health and Addictions Program (MHA) is one of three clinical programs at IWK Health.
 We treat children and youth up until their 19th birthday within a patient and family-centred context.

 Families are essential partners in the treatment of the childhood onset of mental health and addictions issues, and we strive to include families in treatment and to partner with families to support health and wellness for their children.
-The MHA Program provides services in schools, community clinics, day and residential settings, as well as inpatient setting for the most acutely ill children and youth.
+The MHA Program provides services in schools, community clinics, day and inpatient settings.

 How to get help